siberianfox/tinygwiki/Flow-Control-and-Footers.md

-For now this page is just rough notes.
+For now this page is just rough notes up for discussion.

 _This issue obviously affects the current FTDI-driven USB, but we are also considering methods that will work best as the native USB is brought online.
-So some of this discussion if forward-looking_
+So some of this discussion is forward-looking_

 ##Flow Control Problem Statement